 Fecal incontinence may be caused by anatomical abnormalities including effects on the sphincter, puborectalis, or nerve injury, including the pudendal nerve.
 Functional abnormities such as anorectal sensation, stool characteristics including consistency, and medications may affect continence.
 Anal sphincter weakness may be atraumatic (such as neurologic disorders) or traumatic, including obstetric injury and pudendal nerve injury.
 Additionally, rectal urgency is a significant risk factor for fecal incontinence in women.
 The greatest risk factor for anal sphincter injury is operative vaginal delivery (forceps higher risk than vacuum), followed by primiparity, midline episiotomy, occiput posterior head position, macrosomia, and prolonged second stage.

 Evaluation should include a comprehensive medical, surgical, and obstetric history, to include distinguishing true incontinence form urgency, medications, and signs/symptoms of neurologic disease.
 Questions should include the onset and duration of symptoms, the quality and consistency of the stool that is successfully stored versus leaked, and the patient's bowel habit history.
 Physical examination includes evaluation of the perianal area and digital rectal examination, as well as assessment of perineal sensation and evaluation of pelvic support.
 Digital exam may evaluate for sphincter tone and weakness but may not always provide accurate assessment.
-Potentially helpful diagnostic tests include sigmoidoscopy or colonoscopy, endoanal ultrasonography, and anal manometry.
+Potentially helpful diagnostic tests include endoanal ultrasonography, and anal manometry.
 Ultrasound effectively evaluates anal sphincter anatomy, while anal manometry provides information about rectal sensation and compliance.
+Although these tests can be useful in the management of complex patients they are not recommended in the initial management of patients with fecal incontinence.
+Colonoscopy should be recommended in these patients especially when accompanied by other symptoms such as abdominal pain, rectal bleeding or anemia.

 Wald A, Bharucha AE, Cosman BC, Whitehead WE, American College of Gastroenterology, ACG clinical guideline: management of benign anorectal disorders., Am J Gastroenterol.
 2014 Aug;109(8):1141-57; (Quiz) 1058. doi: 10.1038/ajg.2014.190.
 Epub 2014 Jul 15.